monazza-qk92/Explore-real-world-data/README.md

 ## Summary
 Here we've looked at:

-What an outlier is and how to remove them
+1.What an outlier is and how to remove them
-How data can be skewed
+2.How data can be skewed
-How to look at the spread of data
+3.How to look at the spread of data
-Basic ways to compare variables, such as grades and study time
+4.Basic ways to compare variables, such as grades and study time